vgrichina/vibe-server/stacks/core/003_chat_completions.md

     ```

 - **Token Check**:
+  - Fetch user ID based on API key from auth token
-  - Fetch token balance from Redis using tenant ID and user ID from auth token
+  - Fetch user data from Redis using user ID.
+This includes the user's token balance.
   - If tokens < 1, return 429 with `{"error": "Insufficient tokens"}`

 - **Error Responses**: